AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/adobe/dataset.md

 ## Add required field groups to your [!DNL Profile] schema {#add-field-group}

-In order to collect consent data using the Adobe standard, you must have a [!UICONTROL Profile]-enabled schema that contains the following two field groups:
+In order to collect consent data using the Adobe standard, you must have a Profile-enabled schema that contains the following two field groups:

 * [!UICONTROL Consent and Preference Details]
 * [!UICONTROL IdentityMap] (required if using the Platform Web or Mobile SDK to send consent signals)